 Allyl resins - A class of resins produced from an ester or other derivative of allyl alcohol by polymerization.

 Amine - Any of A class of organic compounds derived from ammonia by replacement of hydrogen with one or more alkyl groups.

 Amorphous - Latin meaning without form.
 Non-crystalline structure.

-Anneal – a procedure for preventing or removing stresses within a material through the use of controlled heating and subsequent cooling of the
+Anneal - A procedure for preventing or removing stresses within a material through the use of controlled heating and subsequent cooling of the material.

 Antioxidant - Substance which prevents or slows down oxidation of material exposed to air.